Thorpe ...

 They lived at Station Road, Holywell Green.

-During World War I, and he served as a Private with the 2nd Battalion York & Lancaster Regiment.
+During World War I, he served as a Private with the 2nd Battalion York & Lancaster Regiment.

 He died 13th May 1917 (aged 26).